XpiritCommunityEvents/HOL/README.md

-# GitHub technical bootcamp Hands-on labs repository
+# GitHub Technical Bootcamp hands-on labs repository

-Here you can find the hands-on lab instructons for the two day workshop.
+Here you can find the hands-on lab instructons for the two day GitHubTechnical Bootcamp.

-You can find the detailed for each Hands-on lab here:
+You can find the details for each of the hands-on labs in the sequence of the bootcamp below.

 - [Setting up your repository](settinguprepository.md)
 - [Creating your first Action Workflow](myfirstaction.md)